erictt/dl-summar-2024-final/train/README.md

 # Fine-tuning RoBERT on SQuAD2.0

-The [`run_qa.py`](https://github.com/huggingface/transformers/blob/main/examples/pytorch/question-answering/run_qa.py) script is refactored to allows to train adapters with RoBERT model .
+The `run_qa.py` script is a modified version of [huggingface's run_qa script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/question-answering/run_qa.py) to allows training adapters with RoBERT model .

-Below is the example for training roberta-base with seq_bn adapter:
+Below is an example for training roberta-base with seq_bn adapter:

 ```bash
 python3 run_qa.py \